FOLLOW THE MONEY

 FINANCE IS CROSS-BORDER AND SO ARE WE

-Our team includes a former financial crime investigator and a professional trainer (ToT).
+Our team includes a former financial crime investigator and experienced trainer.
 We always tailor the training to the specific newsroom and relevant financial issues of the country.
 Simply send us an email to get more information.

 Some of the major financial investigations and revelations of the last years.